zhoulianxiang/notes/curriclulm_vitae.md

     - C/ARM
     - programmer
     - Drivers of feature phone, such as LCD, FM, Bluetooth, Codec, etc.
     - In Huawei, we made a team by technology, not projects.
 In the team, I always fixed the hardest bugs.
-When some bugs which were too difficult to debug by oneself, I would join to debug them and fix them, they called "gongguan", means resolving problems by a temporary team.
+When some bugs which were too difficult to debug by oneself, I would join to debug them and fix them, they called it "gongguan", means resolving problems by a temporary team.
     - I refactored the LCD drivers to a abstract architecure.
 Mainly solved two problems, the first, avoid to copy the all the old drivers, just wrote the the different part, and the second, let the engineers who adjust the effect of display could just wrote the parameters to a file and reset the phone to check the result, in the past, they needed a driver engineer to modify code for them.
     - I took part in the Huawei's first course of agile development training of three weeks.
 In the later days, I tried to implement it in some small project.
 0. Feb 2006 - May 2006 Shenzhen Tsinghua Research Institute